kuadrat/growR/joss_paper/paper.md

 # Acknowledgements

-The work of K.~K. has been supported by [Agroscope](https://www.agroscope.admin.ch/), the [National Center for Climate Sevices (NCCS)[https://www.nccs.admin.ch/nccs/de/home.html] and the [Federal Office for Agriculture](https://www.blw.admin.ch/blw/en/home.html).
+The work of K.P.K. has been supported by [Agroscope](https://www.agroscope.admin.ch/), the [National Center for Climate Sevices (NCCS)](https://www.nccs.admin.ch/nccs/de/home.html) and the [Federal Office for Agriculture](https://www.blw.admin.ch/blw/en/home.html).

 # References